AnalysistAU/portfolio/README.md

 # Skills and Technologies

+- Excel: Proficient in data analysis using Excel, including PivotTables, Power Query, advanced formulas, and Data Analysis Toolpak for statistical and financial modeling.
+- Power BI: Interactive dashboards and business intelligence reporting.
 - Python: Data manipulation, analysis, and visualization.
 - SQL: Database querying and management.
-- Power BI: Interactive dashboards and business intelligence reporting.
+- Tableau: Advanced data visualization, interactive dashboards, and storyboards to communicate insights effectively.

 # How to Use This Portfolio